TeasingSisyphus/cuttleV1/README.md

 BUGS:
-- FIXED: Sockets don't always connect properly/subscribe you to the game class room upon page load -Server crashes if a player clicks 'ready' before opponent joins the game
+- FIXED: Sockets don't always connect properly/subscribe you to the game class room upon page load
+-FIXED: Server crashes if a player clicks 'ready' before opponent joins the game
 -FIXED: $scope.game.players[$scope.game.pNum] is sometimes undefined in app.js and this fucks up selection -Angular some times fails to load a card's picture, or loads it painfully slowly -Changing the border on one of the cards screws with the edges of the card images to the right of it